 - think about how their academic, personal and career and development relate to each other.

 All students at Plymouth University are supported with PDP at programme level, via embedded activities in the curriculum, further facilitated by their personal tutor.
 Students have the opportunity to manage their PDP using the University e-portfolio tool.
 This enables students to collect their plans, experiences and reflections in one place.
 These can be compiled into other forms such as a CV and can be shared with others, such as a potential employer.

-Students are also assisted in their personal development by the University via services such as the Careers Service and through structured opportunities such as the Plymouth Award.
+Students are also assisted in their personal development by the University via services such as the Careers Service.